Here’s the lowdown on one of the Blue Mountains’ most historic hikes, the Six Foot Track.

 - An extremely diverse walk exploring a wide range of Australian bushland

-Day three; you’re hungry, tired, sore, thirsty, hot, tired, hungry, cous cous, aching, tender and stiff.
-You have just walked, using only your legs, through 44 kilometres of ever changing Australian bushland from wide open forest tracks, single file rock hopping on steep hillsides to navigating a swinging steel rope bridge spanning some 40 metres over the river below to arrive at your destination, where the temptation to turn around and just do it all again plays a sneaky suggestion on your mind.
+Day 3 — you’re hungry, tired, sore, thirsty, hot, tired, hungry, couscous, aching, tender and stiff.
+You have just walked, using only your legs, through 44km of ever changing Australian bushland from wide open forest tracks, single file rock hopping on steep hillsides to navigating a swinging steel rope bridge spanning some 40m over the river below to arrive at your destination, where the temptation to turn around and just do it all again plays a sneaky suggestion on your mind.

-The Six Foot Track began its life as bridle trail from Katoomba to the Jenolan caves, but has since become a popular walking trail between the two.
-Even more unbelievably, it plays host to the annual Six Foot Track Marathon on the 8 March every year.
+The Six Foot Track began its life as bridle trail from Katoomba to the Jenolan Caves, but has since become a popular walking trail between the two.
+Even more unbelievably, it plays host to the annual Six Foot Track Marathon on March 8 every year.

 Continuing from there up the steep Mini Mini Saddle the track brings you back into full sunlight as you pass through the sloping terrain of the Megalong where you catch first sight of the cliff edges of Katoomba on the horizon some 20kms away.
-Eventually you arrive at Cox’s Creek Camp for the most deserving dip in the river you have ever deserved.
-Full facilities are available here, even a cold drink at the eco lodge some 300 metres further up the trail.
+Eventually, you arrive at Cox’s Creek Camp for the most deserving dip in the river you have ever deserved.
+Full facilities are available here, even a cold drink at the eco lodge some 300m further up the trail.